It’s something we all want more of – a great high performance memory.

 Do deep breathing while you’re on the computer or studying.

 Take breaks about once every 30 minutes.
-This is called spaced learning and it seriously enhances both focus and memory.
+This is called spaced learning and it seriously enhances focus and give you a high performance memory.

 Keep learning fun!
 Make sure you know where to find the resources you need when taking on a new project.